 Human Anatomy Information and Printouts :- From Enchanted Learning comprehensive information, printouts and more about the Human anatomy.

-The human body :- Have you ever wondered how your body works?
+Human body for kids :- Have you ever wondered how your body works?

 Just for Kids: Muscular system :- Contains a diagram, facts and links.

 My Body: Muscles :- From Kidcyber providing brief information about the muscular system.

 Your muscular system :- Muscles move cows, snakes, worms and humans.
 Muscles move you!
 Without muscles you couldn't open your mouth, speak, shake hands, walk, talk, or move your food through your digestive system